Mikhail Farikh

 Mikhail Rostislavovich Farikh (Russian: Фарих Михаил Ростиславович) (June 6, 1959, Moscow — April 18, 2016 Bely) was a private helicopter pilot and the first Russian to go around the world by helicopter and to reach the North Pole.
 He held world records in helicopter competitions.
 He helped popularize light aviation and was a prominent activist in the world of Russian GA.
 He was also an active member of the aviation organization AOPA Russia.

 Biography

 He was born in Moscow in 1959 into the family of test pilot Rostislav Fabiovich Farikh born May 12, 1922.
 His grandfather Fabio Farikh was a prominent polar pilot and a motoring pioneer in Russia.

-In 1976, Mikhail graduated from Moscow School No. 10.
+In 1976, Farikh graduated from Moscow School No. 10.
 He entered the law faculty of the Military Institute of the Ministry of Defense (which is now, after several transformations, part of the MU RF MD), from which he graduated in 1980.
 He served in the armed forces as a legal officer until 1995.
 He retired with the rank of lieutenant-colonel.

 After being discharged into the reserves, he went into the automobile audio equipment business.
 He was fond of multi-discipline car audio competitions and in 2006 became the Russian champion in EMMA racing, in which driving skills as well as car audio and tuning are put to the test.